raldone01/no_std_io_rs/README.md

 * Add doc comments with examples to all public functions and structs.
 * Add audit log to tar parser to track spec violations
 * Write a tar fuzzer
-* Configure limits for all growable buffers in the tar parser.

 # TODO no_std_io: